SERVICES: SECTOR BY SECTOR

-In recent decades, postal services have undergone radical changes — from a regulatory, operational and technological perspective — throughout the world.
+In recent decades, the sector has undergone radical changes — from a regulatory, operational and technological perspective — throughout the world.

-A total of 54 WTO members have commitments on courier services and/or postal services (counting the European Communities — 12 as one), as of 31 January 2009).
+A total of 58 WTO members have commitments on courier services and/or postal services (counting EU-25 as one) as of end-2020.

-Postal and courier services are included in the new services negotiations, which began in January 2000.
-The principles of trade in postal and courier services (including express delivery ) are contained, as for all services, in the General Agreement on Trade in Service (GATS).
+Postal and courier services are included in the services negotiations, which began in January 2000.
+The principles of the General Agreement on Trade in Service (GATS) apply to trade in postal and courier services (including express delivery ) , as for all services.

-All of the negotiating proposals point to an inadequacy of the Services Sectoral Classification List (MTN.GNS/W/120), which distinguishes postal and courier services on the basis of the nature of the service providers rather than of the services provided — i.e. postal services are essentially defined as those rendered by national postal administrations.
-Proposals have been made for improved classifications, including in TN/S/W/30.
+All of the negotiating proposals pointed to an inadequacy of the Services Sectoral Classification List (MTN.GNS/W/120), which distinguishes postal and courier services on the basis of the nature of the service providers rather than of the services provided — i.e. postal services are essentially defined as those rendered by national postal administrations.
+Proposals were made for improved classifications, including in TN/S/W/30.

-Some delegations have encouraged the undertaking of additional commitments in schedules to address certain regulatory issues.
+Some members encouraged the undertaking of additional commitments in others' schedules to address certain regulatory issues.
 Anti-competitive practices, cross-subsidies, universal service obligations, independent regulators and licensing procedures are some of the issues mentioned in this regard.
-Regarding universal service, the right of members to define the kind of universal service they wish to maintain was not questioned, as suggestions focused on such aspects as transparent, non-discriminatory and competitively neutral implementation.
+The right of members to define the kind of universal service they wish to maintain was not questioned, as suggestions focused on such aspects as transparent, non-discriminatory and competitively neutral implementation.